danielFHcode/class-merger/README.md

 // There is no need to import anything but the mergeClasses function, since there is nothing. const { mergeClasses } = require("class-merger");
 ```

-## About

-`Class Merger` is a simple one-function library for creating multi inheritance classes, inspired by the ["real" class expression mixin method](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/).

 ## Usage